 Game 4 at Phoenix – Wednesday April 20, 2011 – 10:30pm ET

 Philadelphia Flyers 4, Buffalo Sabres 2

-Since 1998, the Sabres and Flyers have faced each other three other times in the playoffs, with Buffalo winning all three postseason series.
+Since 1998, the Sabres and Flyers have faced each other three other times in the playoffs.
+Buffalo won all three postseason series between the two teams.
 Looking for a spark, Philadelphia started goalie Brian Boucher in Game 3, and the decision paid off.
 Boucher picked up where he left off in Game 2, saving 35 shots, and helping lead the Flyers to a 4-2 victory and a 2-1 series lead.
 Sam Donnellon of Philly.com also noted that this was a “breakthrough game” for Jeff Carter.

 Game 4 at Buffalo – Wednesday April 20, 2011 – 7:30pm ET